danielkmurphy/danielkmurphy.github.io/education.md

 * BEng (Hons) Sustainable Energy Engineering at the Waterford Institute of Technology.

-* 7 ECTS credits in Sustainability Studies at the Vienna Summer School at the University of Natural Resources and Life Sciences.
+* 7 ECTS credits in Sustainability Studies at the University of Natural Resources and Life Sciences, Vienna.

 ## Honors & Awards